All about the Sharjah Heritage Museum

 Lifestyle Hall

-The Lifestyle Hall at the heritage museum in Sharjah shows the social, entertainment and religious lifestyles of the original settlers in Sharjah.
+The Lifestyle Hall at the Heritage Museum in Sharjah shows the social, entertainment and religious lifestyles of the original settlers in Sharjah.
 Visitors can learn about hospitality practices that were prevalent decades ago.
 There are also bold depictions of falcon hunting and the use of camels for celebrations.

 Livelihood Hall